For today’s women, success is more than breaking barriers and achieving their professional goals – success is about how they get there, too.

 - Take care of your mental health by taking breaks, getting enough rest, spending time with loved ones, and asking for help when needed.

-To help you gain a sense of Flexible Work-Life, let go of the idea that it’s about “balance” or equitable division of time between work and other roles.
+To help you gain a sense of wholeness, let go of the idea that it’s about “balance” or equitable division of time between work and other roles.

 Action – Identify your priorities and boundaries ie decide when, where, and how to be accessible for work and non-work activities – where you need support or flexibility talk to your manager, family, friends or network.
 A few other tips: